yummacss/yummacss/README.md

 </p>

 > [!Caution]
 >
 > ## Early Development Stage
 >
 > This project is still in a very early stage of development.
 The API, features, and documentation are subject to frequent changes.
 The codebase isn't ready for production use yet, so be prepared for breaking changes.

 ## Getting a list of utilities

-Get utility classes through our API endpoints.
+Get all the utilities of a given CSS property.
 Here's an example:

 ### Request